MicrosoftDocs/learn/learn-pr/wwl-data-ai/analyze-receipts-form-recognizer/includes/3-azure-document-intelligence.md

 **Azure AI Document Intelligence** consists of features grouped by model type:
 - **Prebuilt models** - pretrained models that have been built to process common document types such as invoices, business cards, ID documents, and more.
-These models are designed to recognise and extract specific fields that are important for each document type.
+These models are designed to recognize and extract specific fields that are important for each document type.
 - **Custom models** - can be trained to identify specific fields that are not included in the existing pretrained models.
 - **Document analysis** - general document analysis that returns structured data representations, including regions of interest and their inter-relationships.